Sonified/Plotbot/README.md

     brew install git
     ```

-4. **Visual Studio Code (VS Code):**
+4. **Install Visual Studio Code (VS Code):**

     VS Code is a popular, free, and powerful code editor that works very well with Jupyter Notebooks and Python.
 While you can use other editors, these instructions assume you're using VS Code.
-Download it from: [https://code.visualstudio.com/](https://code.visualstudio.com/)
+Install in terminal with:
+    ```bash
+    brew install --cask visual-studio-code
+    ```

-### PlotBot Setup
+### PlotBot Download and Setup

 1.  **Clone This Repository**
     *   Open a terminal window and navigate to your desired directory for downloading the repository.
 You can use the command below to create a GitHub folder in your root directory and switch to it (optional):